 - Generate custom reports that split by more than one Dimension.
 For example, Users by Country and Acquisition Source.

 Every Event, Session Open, and Session Close captured by Localytics is timestamped and recorded as a unique data point with additional fields for Dimensions, Custom Dimensions, and Event Attributes.
-If you have an Enterprise subscription, or pay for Raw Data access, this Raw Data is available for export.
+Localytics makes this Raw Data available for export for use in other data analysis or management platforms.
 For more details on how Localytics collects this data, see Key Concepts.
-For access to this data, you should submit a Support Ticket and be prepared to share your 12-digit AWS Account ID.
-If you already have paid for access, follow the instructions to access your S3 bucket.
+Localytics provides customers access to this data via our Raw Log Exports API.
 For more information on field descriptions and the Localytics data format, check out our doc on log exports.

 Every Event and Session that is recorded by Localytics is timestamped and written to as an individual record.
-This data is written in JSON format and is published hourly as log files to a dedicated bucket in Amazon S3.
+This data is written in JSON format and is published hourly as log files by application broken out by Year/Month/Day/Hour.
 (Note that the data in the Dashboard is updated more frequently, nearly in real-time).
 Due to the nature of mobile applications and the on-device caching of app data, the log file for a given hour may contain data from previous hours or days.
 For more, see Data Processing.

 Consider using Raw Data to: